-- Lamacoid(s) of size B shall be used for meters, relays, test blocks, and controls.
-Lamacoid(s) of size C shall be used for indicating lights. - Warning Lamacoid(s) of size A, with white letters on red background shall be permanently affixed with rivets onto each hinged cell/compartment having access to energized HV equipment.
-Lamacoid shall read "DANGER: HIGH VOLTAGE". - 3.
-A Mimic bus shall be installed on the front of the switchgear clearly identifying the internal electrical arrangement of the equipment in each cell.
+- Lamacoid(s) of size B (refer to section 26 05 53.03 Identification for electrical systems and accessories) shall be used for meters, relays, test blocks, and controls.
+Lamacoid(s) of size C shall be used for indicating lights. - Warning Lamacoid(s) of size A (refer to section 26 05 53.03 Identification for electrical systems and accessories), with white letters on red background shall be permanently affixed with rivets onto each hinged cell/compartment having access to energized HV equipment.
+Lamacoid shall read "DANGER: HIGH-VOLTAGE". - 3.
+A mimic bus shall be installed on the front of the switchgear clearly identifying the internal electrical arrangement of the equipment in each cell.
 The Mimic bus shall show all devices in white on red background, including but not limited to circuit breakers, load break switches, fuses, PTs, CTs, voltage indicators, arrestors, and grounding points.
 CT ratios shall be shown with Lamacoid(s) of size C beside Mimic bus CT symbol(s).
 PT ratios shall be shown with Lamacoid(s) of size C beside Mimic bus PT symbol(s).
-Fuse current rating shall be shown with Lamacoid(s) of size C beside mimic bus PT symbol(s). - 4.
+Fuse current rating shall be shown with Lamacoid(s) of size C beside Mimic bus PT symbol(s). - 4.
 All tools required for operating, removing, and maintaining equipment shall be supplied along with the switchgear.
-Provision for storage of said tools shall be allocated within the gear itself or in a wall-mounted location within the substation. - 5.
-The following tools at a minimum shall be provided as required: - Breaker racking tool - Breaker racking rails
+Provision for storage of said tools shall be allocated in a wall-mounted on the G1S plywood backboard location within the substation. - 5.
+The following tools at a minimum shall be provided as required: - a.
+Breaker racking tool - b.
+Breaker racking rails

-- Breaker hoist/lift for removal (including all accessories) - Fuse puller - 6.
-The following accessories shall be provided as spares: - Minimum one dozen LED type indicating lamps - A complete set of spare LV fuses (for auxiliary and secondary circuits)
+- c.
+Breaker hoist/lift for removal (including all accessories) - d.
+Fuse puller - e.
+Breaker test plug and a wall-mounted enclosure for testing breakers.
+Refer to section 26 11 00 for installation requirements. - 6.
+The following accessories shall be provided as spares: - a.
+Minimum one dozen LED type indicating lamps - b.
+A complete set of spare LV fuses (for auxiliary and secondary circuits)

-26 13 00.12 Switchgear Control Power (Station Battery Supply & Charger)
+26 13 00.12 Switchgear control power (station battery supply & charger)